CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Add-Myself-Dedicated-Workspace-for-Instructors-readme.md

    ![](media/image17.png)

-6. Once your workspace is ready, you will have the workspace URL on same page.
+6. Once your workspace is ready, you will have the workspace URL to access it.

    >**Note: You can use your Instructor credentials to login to this workspace.**

    ![](media/image20.png)